Hide The Corpse VR Review

 Hide The Corpse is a bizarre and darkly humorous virtual reality game that puts players in a hilariously morbid predicament.
 Set in the groovy 1970s, you find yourself locked in various locations with a freshly deceased body and only four minutes to conceal it before the police arrive.
 This premise sets the stage for a frantic, physics-based puzzle game that's equal parts challenging and absurd.

-Follow me on Meta and get this game with a 15% discount using my Hide The Corpse referral code.
+Get this game with a 15% discount using my Hide The Corpse referral code

 The game's core mechanic revolves around physically manipulating the environment and the corpse itself to find suitable hiding spots.
 Each level presents a unique setting, like a cramped hotel room, boujee art gallery, an underwater scenario, one set in a space station etc. , each filled with potential concealment options.
 The variety of locations keeps things fresh, as you're constantly discovering new and increasingly outlandish ways to stash your inconvenient companion.